grace-anderson/story-chop/instructions/instructions.md

 ---

-## 3. Recording Archive (Story List)
+## 3. Recording Archive (All Stories (story list))

 ### 3.1 Purpose
 Display all saved stories with playback and metadata.

 ### 3.2 Screens Involved
 - Home Screen
+- "All Stories" screen - new screen - add to tab navigation between Prompts and Settings (use appropriate icon)
-- Story Detail Screen
+- Story Detail modal
+-- the Story Detail modal uses the recording's heading as the heading on the modal.

 ### 3.3 User Flow
 1. View archive list on Home.
+- The five most recent stories are listed on the Home
+- Tap "View all" button to right of "Recent stories" to open "All stories"
-2. Tap a story to view its details.
+2. Tap a story to view its details in the Story Detail modal

 ### 3.4 Implementation Details
 - Fetch and display recordings ordered by date (descending).